 - When you open Snapchat, you can type a company name into the search bar at the top.
 Once you see the venue listed, you can click on it to see Snaps or Stories about that location, then swipe up for more information.

 - Another option is to “pinch” your screen when opening Snapchat, which brings you to Snap Maps.
-Our social media manager, Nick, wrote about Snap Maps a couple months ago.
-From there, you can check out companies and swipe to get more info.

 With the launch of Context Cards, there are naturally rumblings about advertising/paid opportunities for brands.
 Snapchat—which billed itself as a “camera company” last year—hasn’t divulged any information on that, so we’ll have to stay tuned for now.